manufacturing-industry/gorgon/README.md

 - npm install gorgon
 - NOTE: NPM installation has not been tested or refined yet.

+##Installation from Source
+- You can obtain the full source code/package in [releases](https://github.com/manufacturing-industry/gorgon/releases).

 ##Tests
 - Run the test suite: npm test